Julia Mehlin ‘26 | English major, Professional and Creative Writing minor

 How did it feel to receive the Conley Scholarship?

 It meant the world to be recognized for my writing and the things that I've done during my time at Saint Anselm.
 As a freshman, I didn’t know if I was going to be able to handle the college workload and felt overwhelmed but to hear my professors say such nice things about me as a student felt so validating and amazing to hear.
-I am so humbled and feel so much gratitude for people I have been supported by and looked up to over my four years on campus.
+I am so humbled and feel so much gratitude for people I was supported by and looked up to over my four years on campus.